 The site is currently only staffed by three people.
 Stephen Brand built the site, wrote all the articles, and administrates the forum.
 Mac Davis at thecastsite hosts it.
 Kelli does occasional Internet promoting for the site.
 We may be adding a moderator or two to the forum sometime in the future.

 You may have noticed a lot of our pages don't list sources.
 The writer uses a combonation of basic knowledge and original testing (checking claims by working on an actual car) for the basis of these articles.
 However, some articles will have sources when the writer can't use their own knowledge and experience to write a great (and simple) article.

 YouTube's embedded videos have a button on them which will link you to the video's main page, where the author will be credited.
 So far, only Engineering Explained has a large number of videos on this site.
 When looking for videos, we tend to choose based on how likely they are to not be taken down, not just quality alone.

 This site is coded using HTML5, the latest version of HTML which old browsers (especially Internet Explorer) might not handle properly.
 For best viewing, we recommend updating your current browser, or switching to the latest version of the Opera Web Browser.

 In order to keep the site going, we've placed ads on it.
-However, we will never use pop-up ads, or any ad which interrupts the user experience.
+However, we will never use pop-up ads, or any ad which blocks the information the user is looking for.
+If you see any ad which doesn't obey these rules, send us a link to the page you found it via Facebook.
 In the future, if donations start coming in, we may remove the current ads entirely.